grafana/k6/js/modules/k6/experimental/README.md

 ## Upgrade version

 Experimental modules are based on xk6-extensions, and they introduce a cycle dependency between k6 and the extension.
-Upgrading an extension's version is required to run the following steps:
+When upgrading an extension's version, it's required to run the following steps:

 1. Get the feature branch ready to be merged.
 Note: from the next step rebasing of the feature branch should be denied; otherwise, the commit will be lost and the relative dependencies will be broken.
 2. Make a commit in the feature branch that removes the extension package (and any other problematic experimental modules).